Abel Lafouge: Playing career

 Lafouge began his football career in 1912, aged 17, in a very modest team Championnet Sports, a Parisian patronage founded in 1907 by Abbé Bernard.
 The following year, on 12 January 1913, he earned his first and last international cap for France against Italy, being called-up as a last-minute replacement for Fernand Faroux.
-In doing so at the tender age of 17 years and 9 months, he became the fourth youngest player in France's history at the time, only behind fellow 17-year-olds Daniel Mercier (1910), Henri Moigneu (1909), and Félix Vial (1911).
+In doing so at the age of 17 years and 9 months, he became the fourth youngest player in France's history at the time, only behind fellow 17-year-olds Daniel Mercier (1910), Henri Moigneu (1909), and Félix Vial (1911).

 Due to his young age coupled with his lack of experience in playing high-level matches, it is to be assumed that Lafouge was nervous, and likewise, even though France won 1–0, his performance was unanimously criticized by the local press, with the journalists of the French newspaper L'Auto (currently known as L'Équipe) stating that he "missed a few good passes" in the first half and "continued to miss the passes that come to him" in the second half, and blamed the low-scoring result on Lafouge and Ferdinand Rochet, who "disoriented France's attack".
 Notably, the northerner Maurice Wuillaume of the Vie sportive du Nord-Pas de Calais mocked the wingers, stating that "as soon as the ball reached them, they send it into touch to enrage their teammates and the public", while another journalist stated that he "showed good dispositions, but his preliminary work was very poorly finished".
 After such humiliation from the press, neither of them were ever called up again.